sis00337/Pycharm-For-Dummies/docs/search.md

 : The act of updating local changes of a source file onto a remote repository.

 #### PyCharm
-: An integrated development environment (IDE) used in computer programming.
-PyCharm is specifically for the Python language.
+: An Integrated Development Environment (IDE) used in computer programming.
+PyCharm is specifically used for programmers who use Python language.

 #### Python
 : An object-oriented language that focuses on simple code syntax and readability.

 #### Repository
 : A centralized location that hosts multiple source codes and resource files.
-Software developers often use the shorthand form "Repo" for a repository.
+Software developers often use the shorthand form "Repo" for repository.

 #### Version Control
 : A tracking and logging system that saves your source files.